Avatar

 Publications and Working Papers

-• Paper presented at 2022 WPSA Autocratic Politics Mini-Conference, UPenn CSCC Speaker Series
+• Presented at 2022 WPSA Autocratic Politics Mini-Conference, UPenn CSCC Speaker Series

 Journal of Political Institutions and Political Economy (2022) 2(4): 483-508.